 Emerging acne treatments

 The high global prevalence of acne makes it a market that has an ongoing need for new and improved treatment methods, and there are always new ideas being introduced and tested.
 According to Dr. Bunick, there are two particular treatments for which he is most excited about the potential results:

 - ASC40 – This acne treatment is currently in phase 2 clinical trials in China.
 It is a fatty acid synthase (FASN) inhibitor designed to reduce sebum production.
 The FASN is a key enzyme that regulates what is known as de novo lipogenesis, which is required for human sebum production.

 - Acne vaccine – ORI-001 – The vaccine company Sanofi, through its acquisition of Origimm Biotechnology, will be moving into clinical trials for its ORI-001, a vaccine for acne.
 At this point, it is unknown whether a vaccination for acne will prove effective, but dermatologists are intrigued by this area of study.

 Regardless of the type and dose of acne therapy chosen, Dr. Bunick recommends that providers review care plans every three or so months to make sure they are having the desired effect and that the patients are comfortable with and sticking to the treatment regime.

 As it stands, there is no one-size-fits-all acne treatment, as each patient with acne has different needs and preferences.
 Dr. Bunick encourages patients to communicate with their dermatologists and provide feedback so that they can help each other in finding the right balance in any treatment plan.
-To learn more and see Dr. Bunick live, attend the 20th Annual SBS in Miami Beach this August 11-14.
+To learn more and see Dr. Bunick live, attend the SBS 2023 in Miami Beach on February 9-12, 2023.